ga4gh/product-process/product-process.md

       19.3 Criteria: Can the issues that prevented approval by the PRC or SSC be addressed through further development work?
 Can a plan of action be clearly established to do this?

- 20. SSC subset/delegates offline ballot on content, following this process:
+ 20. <a name="#pointtwenty">SSC subset/delegates offline ballot on content, following this process:</a>

       20.1 The SSC will be balloted to determine if the content of the product is acceptable.